rust-lang/atom-ide-rust/README.md

   * Reload atom _(ctrl-shift-F5)_

 This will spit out language server message logging into the atom console.
 Check if requests/responses are being sent or are incorrect.
 It will also include any Rls stderr messages (as warnings) which may point to Rls bugs.

+## RLS
+RLS is no longer supported.
+To use RLS install a previous version of ide-rust, `apm install ide-rust@0.21.2`.

 ## License
 MIT License.
 See the [license](LICENSE) for more details.